With minFraud Interactive, customers can create Custom Rules that are used to

 manual_review.
 For more information on Custom Rules and Dispositions, see the

-to review all transactions dispositioned as
+all transactions dispositioned as

 manual_review.
-Transactions can
+Transactions can then either

-find their way back into customers’ systems.
+need to find their way back into customers’ systems.
 The Dispositions API allows

 customers to get a list of the manual updates and notes made to their